Website Manager

 • Pitchers may only be warmed up by a coach or another player who is wearing, at a minimum, a catcher's mask with throat guard, and of course a protective cup.

-• ALL catcher's masks must have a throat guard.
+• ALL catcher's masks must have a dangling throat guard.

 • Dugout gates must remain closed during play, and players and equipment must be inside the dugout or at least behind the baseline fence.